Impacted by Unexpected Federal Funding Changes?

 Broad, Complementary Technical Assistance

-Supporting technical assistance providers who are dedicated to building capacity within nonprofit organizations and jurisdictions
+Providing technical assistance funding to help nonprofits and jurisdictions secure and manage federal grants; Supporting technical assistance providers who are dedicated to building capacity

 How It Works